MattThommes/amplify-react-app/readme/api/README.md

 └──────────┴────────────────────────────┴───────────┴───────────────────┘
 ```

+Lastly, update your environment variables in AWS Amplify console with the same API name as above.

 ### Accessing your API from your frontend code

 You can now access your API from your frontend code.
 There is already code in App.js to make requests once the environment variable `REACT_APP_ENV_API_NAME` is provided a value.